rakeshbhasyam/Cold_Mail_Generator/README.md

 - **Generate Cold Emails**: Create personalized cold emails using advanced language models.
 - **Tech Stack Querying**: Store tech stack links in ChromaDB and query for relevant links based on the tech stack.
-- **Interactive UI**: Use Streamlit to interact with the application and manage email generation tasks.

 ### Prerequisites